pete-gordon/oricutron/ReadMe.txt

 Breakpoints
 ===========

-There are two types of breakpoints.
+There are two types of breakpoint.
 "Normal" breakpoints trigger when the CPU is about to execute an instruction at the breakpoint address.
 "Memory" breakpoints trigger when the breakpoint address is accessed or modified.